CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

     }
     ```

-    !> Child resources should not be used in combination with nested attributes in parent resources.
-Doing so will result in unexpected behaviour.
+    !> Use a child resource or define as nested attribute in the parent resource.
+Unexpected behaviour will occur when a child resource is used in combination with a nested attribute in the parent resource.

-    In this scenario the child configuration should not be destroyed, but should be unmanaged (removed from state) before executing the plan.
+    The child configuration should not be destroyed when moving the configuration from child to parent resource.
+The child resource should be unmanaged (removed from state) before executing the plan.
 Terraform will display destroy intent in the `terraform plan` output when executed without unmanaging the child resource first.

     ```bash
     Terraform will perform the following actions: